 - includes Amiga includes and offset tables

 My choice has fallen on Asm-One.
 At this point, you probably guessed it.
-However, what you likely did not guess is that I am going to provide a one-off vasm tutorial as I believe it will help the many that run into Reaktor.com article and got slammed like I did for lack of knowledge.
+However, what you likely did not guess is that I am also going to provide a one-off vasm tutorial as I believe it will help the many that run into Reaktor.com article and got slammed as I did for lack of knowledge.

 All source code, from now on will be placed on this GitHub repo under the folder 68K.
 Eh!
 How original of me…

 Lesson One (Off)